sst/guide/_chapters/custom-domain-in-netlify.md

 comments_id: custom-domains-in-netlify/191
 ---

 Now that we have our React app hosted on Netlify, let's configure a custom domain.
-We'll be using the domain that we [purchased]({% link _chapters/purchase-a-domain-with-route-53.md %}).
+We'll be using the domain that we [previously purchased]({% link _chapters/purchase-a-domain-with-route-53.md %}).

 If you didn't setup a domain back then, feel free to skip this chapter.